Add Windows XP

 ‘Secret’ XP Setup Function Keys

-During Setup, you can use various function keys to activate certain features and commands.
+During Windows Setup, you can use various function keys to activate certain features and commands.
 The following list details the functions keys, what they do, and when you can use them.

 • F5 – For computer type or hardware abstraction layer (HAL) selection (may fix power-off issues during Setup.exe – Step 1)